 Dave’s passion for chasing selective fish has honed his fly fishing skills well.
 He is seldom stumped by fish in any water.

 Visit Dave’s website for the best commercial flies available anywhere! www.tucksflies.com

-Ryan is the owner/operator of Whites Guiding Company and offers conservation minded fly fishing trips on Vancouver Island and the Skeena region.
+Ryan is the owner/operator of Whites Guiding Company and offers conservation minded fly fishing trips on Vancouver Island.
 It warms his soul being able to share in others successes.
 Whether it's helping them cast a perfect loop, catching their first steelhead on a dry, or learning to tie classic steelhead flies, it's why he teaches and guides.
 Ryan is equally at home tossing dries on a single hander or throwing classics on a two hander working a long line.
-He spends the summer guiding the lower mainstem Skeena for that fish of a lifetime.
+He spends the summer guiding anglers looking for that fish of a lifetime.
 In the Fall he’s flying around in a helicopter throughout Northern BC in search of big aggressive steelhead.
 Late fall and Winter is spent guiding steelhead on remote Vancouver Island coastal streams, with some much needed time to catch up with his wife and three lovely daughters.
 When not guiding Ryan can be found at the Cumberland Fly Shop teaching fly tying and casting.
-You can reach him at firstname.lastname@example.org or whitesguidingcompany on Instagram.
+You can reach him at email@example.com or whitesguidingcompany on Instagram.